michael2012z/BitBible/markdown/KJV/files/1Kgs.md

 32. For the saying which he cried by the word of the Lord against the altar in Beth–el, and against all the houses of the high places which are in the cities of Samaria, shall surely come to pass.

-33. After this thing Jeroboam returned not from his evil way, but made again of the lowest of the people priests of the high places: whosoever would, he consecrated him, and he became one of the priests of the high places.made…: Heb. returned and madeconsecrated…: Heb. filled his hand
+33. After this thing Jeroboam returned not from his evil way, but made again of the lowest of the people priests of the high places: whosoever would, he consecrated him, and he became one of the priests of the high places.

 34. And this thing became sin unto the house of Jeroboam, even to cut it off, and to destroy it from off the face of the earth.